 Days 10 and 11: Victoria Falls

-Breakfast in the hotel will be followed by our guided tour of Victoria Falls, considered one of the seven natural wonders of the world.
-The Falls span a width of 1700 meters (5577 feet – just over a mile!) and plunge 108 meters (354 feet) down the sheer rock face, creating an awesome spectacle.
-When the Zambezi River is in flood, peaking in April, a towering veil of mist rises over 300 meters (over 900 feet) into the air and can be seen more than 60 kilometers (37 miles) away.
-As a result the Lozi people named the Falls the Mosi-Oa-Tunya or ‘the smoke that thunders’.
-By the time British explorer David Livingstone first saw the Falls in 1855, and named them after Queen Victoria, the Zambian side, across the river, was heavily populated.
-Major tribes living in the area today include the Tonga, the Toka-Leya, the Lozi and the Subia, all of whom regard the Falls as sacred.
-On your tour you will also pass the “big Tree” where you may stop and take photos and continue through the rainforest and receive a brief history of the Falls themselves as well as detailing the flora, fauna, birds & wildlife.
+A highlight of our visit will be a guided tour of Victoria Falls, considered one of the seven natural wonders of the world.
+The Falls are a mile wide and plunge 350 feet down the sheer rock face, creating an awesome spectacle.
+When the Zambezi River is in flood, peaking in April, a towering veil of mist rises high into the air and can be seen more than 30 miles away.
+The British explorer David Livingstone first saw the Falls in 1855, named them after Queen Victoria, and told the world about the Falls.
+However, local tribes have lived in the area for centuries and still regard the Falls as sacred.

 We will return to the hotel for lunch for prepare for an afternoon on an elephant-back safari.
 Our extraordinary and exhilarating journey along the edge of the Zambezi gorges follows ancient game trails.
 Seated comfortably on the back of nature’s true “king of the beasts”, experience an age-old tradition while silently exploring the majestic grasslands of Victoria Falls National Park.
 We’ll marvel at the spectacular scenery of the Masuie River, plunging over a cataract into the Zambezi River below.
 Be witness to this mutually enriching and rewarding relationship between man and elephant in a modern day Africa, promising much more than just a game-viewing experience, but rather a closer understanding of the world’s largest land mammal, the African Elephant.